Preparation and Filing of the Account

 ACCOUNTING TO THE COMMISSIONER

 Every personal representative is obligated to account to the Commissioner of Accounts for his/her financial actions in the administration of an estate, unless waived by the Clerk of the Court in the qualification order.
-If the estate has assets in excess of $15,000.00 you are required to account.
+If the estate has tangible or intangible assets in excess of $25,000.00, or you have power of sale over real estate, you are required to account.

-May I File a Statement in Lieu of a Final Account?
+May I File a Statement in Lieu of Settlement of Account?

-If the estate is not ready to be settled, a Statement of Intent to file a Statement in Lieu of a Final Account (SOI) is filed as an interim account within sixteen months, and annually thereafter until the Statement In Lieu of a Final Account can be filed.
+If the estate is not ready to be settled, a Statement of Intent to file a Statement in Lieu of Settlement of Account (SOI) is filed as an interim account within sixteen months, and annually thereafter until the Statement In Lieu of Settlement of Account can be filed.

-NOTE: If the residuary beneficiary of the estate is a trust, a Statement In Lieu of a Final Account may not be filed.
+NOTE: If the residuary beneficiary of the estate is a trust, a Statement In Lieu of Settlement of Account may not be filed.
 A full account is required.

-ALSO NOTE: If you might ordinarily qualify for the filing of a Statement In Lieu of a Final Account but the estate is insolvent (unable to pay all creditors in full), a full account must be filed and the Statement In Lieu of a Final Aaccount may not be used.
+ALSO NOTE: If you might ordinarily qualify for the filing of a Statement In Lieu of Settlement of Account, but if the estate is insolvent (unable to pay all creditors in full, or satisfy in full all specific bequests made in the will), a full account must be filed and the Statement In Lieu of Settlement of Account may not be used.
 Be sure to consult Section 64.2-528 , Code of Virginia, before the payment of any creditors if the estate is insolvent.
-Better yet, consult with an estate attorney!
+Better yet, consult with an estate attorney !

-Where is the Statement in Lieu of Final Account Filed?
+Where is the Statement in Lieu of Settlement of Account Filed?

 It is filed with Henrico County Commissioner of Accounts within sixteen (16) months from the date of qualification in triplicate ,with the tax certificate, and with a check payable to the Commissioner of Accounts in the sum of $91.00 (this includes the clerk’s filing fee).
 This fee is set by the Code of Virginia which should be consulted to determine if there has been any change.
 Section 64.2-1314, Code of Virginia (1950), as amended.
-A tax certificate must accompany the Statement in Lieu of a Final Account.
+A tax certificate must accompany the Statement in Lieu of Settlement of Account. (see forms).

 Accounts to be Filed by All Other Personal Representatives.